8 Most Dramatic Postbaby Body Changes

 1. Hair loss

 How to deal: Wait it out: All our mom friends say they did eventually stop losing hair in large amounts.
 For some, it was in as little as three months.
 For others, it wasn’t until they stopped breastfeeding.
-Every mama is different.
+Every woman is different.
 “When I was four months postpartum, my hair started coming out.
 Hair would fall out by the handful!
 But by about eight months postpartum, it was over,” says Kelly B.* Sarah H. says she started losing hair “at 10 months postpartum.
 I took prenatal vitamins thinking that would help slow it down, but it kept falling out anyway.”

-In the meantime, be kind to your hair (maybe cool it with the hair drier and curling iron for a little while), and if you’re particularly concerned about hair loss, talk it over with your doctor.
+In the meantime, be kind to your hair (maybe cool it with the hair drier and curling iron for a little while), and if you’re particularly concerned about the hair loss, talk it over with your doctor.

 2. Leaking pee

-We’re really sorry about this one.
 No matter how you deliver baby, it’s likely that you’ll have to deal with some, um, pee problems afterwards.
 Holmström explains that vaginal delivery causes trauma to pelvic floor muscles.
 And for c-section moms, the pressure of baby lying low on your pelvis during pregnancy could be enough to cause leaky pee.
 The good news?
 It won’t last forever.
 “The postpartum incontinence went away for me eventually, around the six-month mark,” says Brittany S.